-The A3 Pro is looking like it’s going to be a MARVELOUS engraver.
+The A3 Pro is proving to be a MARVELOUS engraver.
 Some of you may recall back in 2018 I wrote about the original Eleksmaker Pro engraver – it came with a 400mW laser module which was rapidly replaced with a 2300mW laser and very nice too.
 I left that with a friend in the UK when we came over to Spain and so I’m delighted to NOW have an upgraded version with an even more powerful laser – called the EleksMaker®A3 Pro 3500mW Laser Engraving Machine.
 I also plan to test the EleksMaker® Draw Module XY Plotter.
 NOte that I’ve NOT put links here for them because right now, Banggood are it seems out of stock.
 Here however is a link for the 3500mW laser module itself (para updated September 2021).

 To start – construction – as is often the case, the Eleksmaker Pro comes as a kit of parts – and it’s a DIY job putting it all together (took me just under hours including power-up test to ensure the laser works – but not including using the software).
 The photo at the top is a stock image, of course the engraver doesn’t actually look like that – it has wires all over – they usually miss those off on the stock shots.
 Other pics are mine and I just (May 16, 2021) added a photo of the finished job – thanks to reader STEVE for that prompt)…

 Above you see 5 aluminium sections, the actual laser is in the box on the top left, the power supply is in the box on the top right, various perspex parts plus cables in the centre, 3 stepper motors at the top centre, safety glasses and laser clamp left, wheels and countless nuts and bolts on the right (double-sides box).
 Yes, it is intimidating for the first hour but construction went ahead without a hitch, really.